Intensive Training : Amsterdam, 29 - 30 September 2018

 We provide a Strala Intensive Training Certification, upon successful completion.

-Strala Yoga is a Registered Yoga School (RYS) with the global Yoga Alliance Professionals.
+Strala Yoga is a Registered Yoga School (RYS) with Yoga Alliance Professionals.
 Our 200+Hour Ready-to-Lead and 300+Hour Advanced Leadership Trainings are registered by the Yoga Alliance Professionals; YAP doesn’t register shorter programs, but we follow the same standards, and continuing education credit is available.
 Your intensive training time also counts toward your practice hours for our longer 200+Hour Ready-to-Lead Training.

 We are able to place qualified guides in partner gyms, studios, and locations around the globe.

 You can read more here about certification, alliances, and qualification to lead.

 We have a library of classes and workshops led by Tara and Mike that’s available online, and we add new videos pretty regularly here.

 In addition, we have a Strala Online Training Course available now, that provides substantial breadth and depth for carrying this approach and practice into your life and leading.
 It’s a good way to prepare for or review following our intensive, Ready-to-Lead, and Advanced Leadership courses, and also gives wonderful ground for ongoing progress from wherever you are, if you’re not able to join us yet in person.